-The GLONASS space segment consists of 24 satellites, in three orbital planes, with eight satellites per plane.
+The GLONASS space segment is summarised in Table 3 and consists of 24 satellites, in three orbital planes, with eight satellites per plane.

 The GLONASS constellation geometry repeats about once every eight days.
 The orbit period of each satellite is approximately 8/17 of a sidereal1 day so that, after eight sidereal days, the GLONASS satellites have completed exactly 17 orbital revolutions.

 Each orbital plane contains eight equally spaced satellites.
 One of the satellites will be at the same spot in the sky at the same sidereal time each day.

 The satellites are placed into nominally circular orbits with target inclinations of 64.8 degrees and an orbital radius of 19,140 kilometres (11,893 miles), about 1,060 km (659 miles) lower than GPS satellites.

 The GLONASS satellite signal identifies the satellite and includes: